 Plus, Amazon provides special services for business digitalization and recommendation cases for corporate clients.
-It is the success that is hard to repeat, but borrowing experience is a must.
+It is a success that is hard to repeat, but borrowing experience is a must.

 In 2012, Audi shook up the global auto industry with a completely new way of selling cars – an innovative digital showroom concept called Audi City.
-The solution allowed customers to get acquainted with the entire catalogue of the Audi model range in stores located in the city centre, where the creation of large showrooms was impossible.
+The solution allowed customers to get acquainted with the entire catalog of the Audi model range in stores located in the city center, where the creation of large showrooms was impossible.